pingcap/blog/tidb-hacktoberfest-2021.md

 ## Quick start

-Here’s a quick run-through of how to be part of Hacktoberfest 2021, and you can check out a detailed how to be part of Hacktoberfest on the [official website](https://hacktoberfest.digitalocean.com/resources/participation):
+Here's a quick run-through of how to be part of Hacktoberfest 2021, and you can check out a detailed how to be part of Hacktoberfest on the [official website](https://hacktoberfest.digitalocean.com/resources/participation):

 1. Sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) anytime between Oct 1 and Oct 31.
 2. Join the [TiDB community](https://join.slack.com/t/tidbcommunity/shared_invite/zt-9vpzdqh2-8LsybcK0US_nqwvfAjSU5A) Slack, just in case you have any questions, or need help.